madalinpopa/ubuntu-server-automation/README.md

         name: /path/to/role
 ```

-In this workshop, we will create different roles as a way to organize our playbooks and tasks.
-Usually a role is created for each service or component that you want to configure.
-As per the Ansible documentation a role should be a self-contained collection of variables, tasks, files, templates, and modules that can be used to configure a specific component or service.
+In this guide, we will create different roles to organize our playbooks and tasks.
+Typically, a role is created for each service or component you want to configure.
+According to the Ansible documentation, a role should be a self-contained collection of variables, tasks, files, templates, and modules that can be reused to configure a specific component or service.

 ## Server Configuration

 Now that we have our Ansible project set up, let's move on to configuring our VPS.
 We will focus on the following areas:

-- Package Installation: Install essential packages like Docker, Git, and Python.
+- Package Installation: Install essential packages like Docker, Cady, Git, and Python.
 - Security Setup: Configure firewall rules, enable SSH hardening, and set up fail2ban.
-- Service Configuration: Set up Docker and Docker Compose for running development environments.
+- Service Configuration: Create an configure Docker containers with different services.

 ### Package Installation